srid99/elementary-setup/INSTRUCTIONS.md

 ## Instructions to be done after install

 The below configurations has to be done manaually after running the `install.sh` script.

-Note: This is a self-intruction.
+Note: This is a self-instruction.
 Make sure these changes suits your taste.
 You might not need all of them.

 ### Terminal